Optimal error analysis of a FEM for fractional diffusion problems by energy arguments: Abstract

 \section{Abstract}

-In this article, the Galerkin piecewise-linear finite element (FE) method is applied to approximate the solution of time-fractional diffusion equations with variable diffusivity on bounded convex domains.
+{In this article, the piecewise-linear finite element method (FEM) is applied to approximate the solution of time-fractional diffusion equations on bounded convex domains.
 Standard energy arguments do not provide satisfactory results for such a problem due to the low regularity of its exact solution.
-Using a delicate energy analysis, {\it a priori} optimal error bounds in $L^2(\Omega)$-, $H^1(\Omega)$-, and quasi-optimal in $L^{\infty}(\Omega)$-norms are derived for the semidiscrete FE scheme for cases with smooth and nonsmooth initial data.
-The main tool of our analysis is based on a repeated use of an integral operator and use of a $t^m$ type of weights to take care of the singular behavior at $t=0.$ The generalized Leibniz formula for fractional derivatives is found to play a key role in our analysis.
-Numerical experiments are presented to illustrate some of the theoretical results.
+Using a delicate energy analysis, {\it a priori} optimal error bounds in $L^2(\Omega)$-, $H^1(\Omega)$-norms, and a quasi-optimal bound in $L^{\infty}(\Omega)$-norm are derived for the semidiscrete FEM for cases with smooth and nonsmooth initial data.
+The main tool of our analysis is based on a repeated use of an integral operator and use of a $t^m$ type of weights to take care of the singular behavior of the continuous solution at $t=0.$ The generalized Leibniz formula for fractional derivatives is found to play a key role in our analysis.
+Numerical experiments are presented to illustrate some of the theoretical results.} \keywords{Fractional diffusion equation \and Finite elements \and Energy argument error analysis \and Nonsmooth data.}